RobertD502/home-assistant-petkit/README.md

 ### Using the PetKit app:
-If you want to use the PetKit app momentarily to change some settings, be sure to disable the PetKit integration before logging into the app.
+If you want to momentarily use the PetKit app with your primary account to change some settings, be sure to disable the PetKit integration before logging into the app.
 If you don't, you will be asked to reauthenticate.
 Once you are done making changes within the app, re-enable the integration.
 > If you needed the BLE relay while using the app (bluetooth turned on on your device), please be sure to follow the steps in `Note #2` above in order to sever the BLE relay connection started by the PetKit app.

 # Installation